spryker/spryker-docs/docs/scos/user/features/201907.0/prices-feature-overview/volume-prices-overview.md

 Volume prices are set for both gross and net mode and are either inherited from the abstract product or specified directly for a standalone concrete product.

 {% info_block infoBox %}
-The concrete product can also have its own volume prices different from its abstract (if they are explicitly defined per `concrete_sku`
+The concrete product can also have its own volume prices different from its abstract (if they are explicitly defined per `concrete_sku`).
-{% endinfo_block %}.)
+{% endinfo_block %}

 A specific volume price for a concrete product has a higher priority over an inherited one from its abstract product.